daverosoff/mcgd/modules/01/Module.md

 > each copy.
 Then the amount $b$&nbsp;of the bill is given by
 > $$b = f(c,p) = 10 + (4pc + 75c)/100.$$*

 There's no real reason our functions or variables need to have single-letter names.
-When we work with the R programming language, we will try to remember this and give our variables descriptive, memorable names.
+When we work with the R or Sage mathematical programming systems, we will try to remember this and give our variables descriptive, memorable names.
 In these modules, I will often use traditional variable names, because they look nicer on the screen.

 In the printing example, it's easy to see that adding a page to our document increases the bill by $0.04c$ dollars, where $c$ is the number of copies as before.
 In other words, changing $p$ (the number of pages) has an effect that depends on the value of $c$.
 The name of this phenomenon is "nonlinearity".
 In the expressions given above, the term $pc$ is the term that introduces it.
 A term is *linear* if it has the form "constant-times-variable", and a function (for us) is *linear* if it is a sum of constant terms and linear terms.

 ### Modeling with linear functions

-Some more text goes here.
+The following slogan is a way to recognize and characterize linear phenomena.
+Mathematicians and math users love linear phenomena, because they are the easiest phenomena to understand.

+**Slogan**.
+A phenomenon is linear with respect to some input if changing the input always produces the same change in the output.

+In the previous section, we observed that the printer's bill was not linear with respect to the number of pages.
+This is because adding a fixed number of pages doesn't always produces the same change in the bill.
+It depends on the number of copies.

+**Exercise**.
+Decide whether the printer's bill is linear with respect to the number of *copies*.
+It's OK to mimic the reasoning from the previous part.

+Here is a modeling situation that is linear in both of its inputs.
+A trip to the clothing store might result in the purchase of $s$ shirts and $t$ pairs of trousers.
+Let's assume all the shirts have the same price, and all the trousers share a (possibly different) price.
+Travel to and from the store costs the same no matter what we buy, so that there is a fixed cost in this situation as well.

+    cost = trip_cost + s*(shirt_price) + t*(trou_price)

+**Exercise**.
+How would you use the formula above to check that the cost of the shopping trip really is linear in both inputs?